dhextras/melody_help/README.md

 5. Access your application:

-   Once DNS propagation is complete, you can access Mode Tunes app at your configured domain over HTTPS.
+   Once DNS propagation is complete, you can access Melody Help app at your configured domain over HTTPS.

 ## Database structure